ParmEd/ParmEd/doc/readwrite.rst

   mol3 entries in the same file (like the ZINC database, for example).
 If ``False``, all residues will be part of the same mol2 or mol3 entry.
 Default is ``False``.
+* ``title`` -- Purely cosmetic, it will specify the title that will be written to the coordinate files
+* ``time`` -- Also cosmetic, this is the time corresponding to the snapshot that will be written to the coordinate files

 Examples
 --------